James-Firth/steam-download-notifier/README.md

-steam-download-notifier
+Steam Download Notifier
 =======================

 Uses Python and the Android app [Notify My Android](https://www.notifymyandroid.com) to push notifications to your phone when a Steam game finishes downloading.

-Great for those really downloads for games you can't wait to play!
+Great for those really long downloads for games you can't wait to play!

 ##Installation & API Keys